clinical Consultation

 Daniel Boscaljon, PHD

 Dr. Daniel Boscaljon is an internationally respected author, scholar, and teacher.
-In addition to his role as the Director of Research and Program Development at the Institute for Trauma Informed Relationships, he’s also the co-founder of Alchemy of Love, which provides trauma-informed relationship programs for individuals and couples.
-As an award-winning educator and coach, Daniel helps people rediscover their innate value, individual gifts, and inner resources.
+In addition to his role as the Director of Program Development at the Institute for Trauma Informed Relationships, he’s also the co-founder of Alchemy of Love, which provides trauma-informed relationship programs for individuals and couples.
+As an executive coach and business consultant, he founded the Healthy Relationship Academy to bring relationship education and training into the workplace.

 Daniel’s interest in trauma-informed relationships emerges from his struggle to move past the ways his childhood trauma negatively impacted his life and relationships.
 As is true of many survivors, as he healed past wounds, he discovered a desire to use his skills and experiences to help others recover.
 This led him to focus his career on how to help others create lives that no longer are controlled by the past, so they can find personal meaning and fulfillment in the future.

 Daniel has two PhDs from the University of Iowa.
 His graduate education allowed him to deeply engage with sources of traditional wisdom as well as psychoanalysis and narrative.
-After a brief academic career, he shifted to working with adults by providing educational training and development for groups and working one-on-one as an executive coach, integrating his education with the ability to make a bigger impact in the world.
+After a brief academic career, he shifted to working with adults by providing educational training and development for groups and working one-on-one with executives who want to make a difference in the world.
 In his role at the Institute of Trauma Informed Relationships, he helps design programs that support therapists, counselors, and coaches in their healing work with clients.

-As an expert on relationships, trauma, and human flourishing, Daniel has been featured in many publications, including NBC News, Newsweek, Harper’s Bazaar, MindBodyGreen, Forbes, Lifehacker, Salon, and many others.
+As an expert on relationships, trauma, and human flourishing, Daniel has been featured in many publications, including NBC News, Newsweek, Harper’s Bazaar, MindBodyGreen, Verywell Mind, Forbes, Business Insider, and many others.

 Born in California and raised in Iowa, Daniel now happily makes his home in the wilds of Wyoming.
-You can learn more about him at danielboscaljon.com.
+You can learn more about him at danielboscaljon.com and healthyrelationship.academy.

 Featured in